the more you know

 Greenland

-Greenland is our dream elopement location.
+Greenland is our dream destination wedding location.
 Can you imagine getting married on a boat surrounded by whales and giant icebergs?
-Greenland is not easy to get to, but once you are there it is a legit nordic dream from exploring the land, local community and ventures in the sea.
+Greenland is not easy to get to, but once you are there it is a legit Nordic dream from exploring the land, and local community, and ventures in the sea.

 A boat in the waters of Thailand surrounded by large mountain peaks.